merlinthemagic/MTS/README.md

 <h5>The string command:</h5>
 Is the command you want to execute.
+If you set this to false then no command will be executed and we will just read pending data until the delimitor is reached (if specified).

 <h5>The delimitor:</h5>
 Is a regular expression that is compared to the return data, once the expression is matched the data is returned.